Erie Medical Malpractice Attorneys

 - Medication mistakes.
 If your harms stem from taking the wrong medication or incorrect dosage, you could have a claim against the prescribing doctor, administering nurse, or the pharmacy.

 - Surgical errors.
 Surgeons and support staff can make critical errors during operations, including nicking arteries and nerves, anesthesia errors, and leaving foreign objects inside body cavities.

 - Incompetent care.
 Sometimes injuries, illnesses, and infections arise from inadequate or negligent medical care.
 Hospital negligence, bedsores, malnutrition, and poor post-operative care are all examples of this type of malpractice.

 - Birth injuries.
 Injuries during labor and delivery can include shoulder dystocia, fractured bones, nerve damage, cerebral palsy, Erb’s palsy, and infections.
 Injuries to mother and child can happen because of negligent doctors.

 Consult with an Erie Medical Malpractice Attorney

 For 30 years, our law firm and our team of medical malpractice lawyers have represented medical malpractice victims who were injured due to negligence.
-If you have been a victim of hospital or surgical errors, call our firm for an initial consultation.
+If you have been a victim of a hospital or surgical error, call our firm for an initial consultation.
 Dallas Hartman has all the right resources necessary to handle all medical malpractice cases.
 Don’t wait!
 Speak to a legal professional in Erie County, Pennsylvania today to begin your case.